hongyehu/Machine_Learning_Quantum_State_Tomography/README.md

 `main.py` is the code for training the network.
 All adjustable arguments are stored in `args.py`.
 They can be displayed via `python main.py --help`

+Usually, a 80 qubits GHZ state can be efficiently learned with 80000 POVM experiments around 5 epochs.
 ```
 usage: main.py [-h] [--N N] [--Ns NS] [--state STATE] [--charset_length CHARSET_LENGTH]
                [--hidden_size HIDDEN_SIZE] [--num_layers NUM_LAYERS] [--dtype {float32,float64}]